 Every year, this organization lays out thousands of holiday wreaths on graves in military cemeteries across America, including Arlington National Cemetery.

 Volunteers will make sure every grave gets placed with a beautiful wreath, and the effect of seeing these thousands of wreaths laid out is incredibly moving. (website)

-If you can’t participate, you can still enjoy the handwork by visiting Arlington National Cemetery on one of our free walking tours.
+If you can't participate, you can still visit Arlington National Cemetery on one of our free walking tours.

 8. Holidays Through History Open House

 Ever wanted to walk through a president's house?

 No, we're not talking about the White House, we're talking about the Woodrow Wilson House, which today is a museum to our 28th president.

 Celebrate the holidays here with a self-guided tour of the festively decorated home and participate in activities while enjoying music and historic cocktails.

 The event sells out fast, so be sure to get your tickets here.
 (The 2021 dates have not been announced)